 Map Dashboard

 HiveWatch ships with a local dashboard flow based on saved run artifacts and a small HTTP server.
+The same viewer supports live monitoring and replay of completed runs.

 Generate run artifacts